Ceelog/phpdoc-en/src/reserved/exceptions.md

 ------------

 <span class="ooclass">**ArithmeticError**</span> is thrown when an error
 occurs while performing mathematical operations.
-In PHP 7.0, these errors include attempting to perform a bitshift by a negative amount, and any call to <span class="function">intdiv</span> that would result in a value outside the possible bounds of an <span class="type">integer</span>.
+These errors include attempting to perform a bitshift by a negative amount, and any call to
+<span class="function">intdiv</span> that would result in a value
+outside the possible bounds of an <span class="type">integer</span>.

 Class synopsis
 --------------